rdgaz/legacy-projects/README.md

 This repository was created to preserve and showcase **legacy projects developed between 2013 and 2019**, recently recovered from an old flash drive.

+I have always loved creating internal tools to streamline daily tasks and automate workflows.
+Back then, companies faced significant operational bottlenecks when configuring client environments and setting up machines for employees.
+To solve these friction points, I built several utilities—and it brings me great satisfaction to know that **some of these tools are still in active use today**.

+One of my go-to techniques was building **hybrid C# applications**: the C# application generated and executed custom `.bat` scripts on the fly.
+This was a very common and practical pattern at the time to interact with Windows operating systems across client and corporate environments smoothly, bypassing antivirus flags, permission hurdles, and security restrictions.

-More than just old code, preserving these projects is a way to record and remember **how we built software and solved problems back then**.
-In those days, every small breakthrough was a massive challenge: there were no AI tools to generate quick solutions, and documentation was often scarce.
-Fixing a single bug meant opening dozens of browser tabs, digging through forums, and spending sleepless nights testing code line by line through pure grit.
+More than just old code, preserving these projects is a way to record how we built software and solved problems through pure grit.
+In those days, there were no AI tools to generate quick solutions, and documentation was often scarce.
+Fixing a single bug meant opening dozens of browser tabs, digging through forums, and spending sleepless nights testing code line by line.

 This archive captures the beginning of my software development journey, documenting my **early steps and evolution in C# and classic VB6**, honoring my roots and the logic built over the years.